Powerscourt House and Gardens, A World Of Floral Glory

 Midway between the house and the lake, an amazing terrace surrounded by intricate ironwork gives visitors a reason to stop and enjoy the view.
 That was breathtaking but so was the incredible mosaic pattern of the terrace itself!
 Many tons of pebbles were gathered from nearby Bray Beach to build the mosaic on the terrace as well as The Perron.

-The winged horses are significant because they also are the emblem of the Wingfield family, forming part of their family’s coat of arms.
+The winged horses are significant because they also are the emblem of the Wingfield family and form part of their family’s coat of arms.
 The sheer size and girth of them unnerved me when gazing up from below.

 Moving on, we next entered into the Japanese Gardens.
 They were laid out over 100 years ago, in 1908, by the 8th Viscount and Viscountess Powerscourt on reclaimed bogland to the south of Triton Lake.